zettai-reido/oneMKL-for-VM/docs/create_new_backend.rst

      +  #include "oneapi/math/blas/detail/newlib/blas_ct.hpp"

-The new files generated at the `1.
+The new files created at the `1.
 Create Header Files`_ step result in the following updated structure of the BLAS domain header files.

 .. code-block:: diff